sar-valliappan/DiamondHacks/README.md

 **Voice not working?**
 → Must use Google Chrome.
 Safari/Firefox have limited Web Speech API support.
 → Check that your browser has microphone permission for localhost.

-**"GEMINI_API_KEY not set" error?**
-→ Edit `backend/.env` and add your key from https://aistudio.google.com/app/apikey

-**Browser agent not browsing?**
-→ The demo runs a simulation by default.
-For live browsing, install browser-use:
-   `cd backend && uv add browser-use langchain-google-genai`

 **Port already in use?**
 → Kill existing processes: `lsof -ti:8000 | xargs kill` and `lsof -ti:5173 | xargs kill`